 (Some recent research topics are listed below.)

-What it's like to be a mathematician: a 2-minute description.
+For everybody - what it's like to be a mathematician: a 2-minute description.

-My research in 12 minutes: a presentation to an audience of scientists at the Australian Academy of Science.
+For the scientist - my research in 12 minutes: a presentation to an audience of scientists at the Australian Academy of Science.

 Past Editor-in-Chief, Journal of Combinatorial Theory, Series B (2004-2014)